c4lliope/rfcs/038-resource-prototypes/proposal.md

 When executing a `put` step for a resource implemented by a prototype, Concourse will no longer automatically execute a `get` step.
-Instead, a `get` field must be explicitly added to the step, specifying a name to map the fetched resource to:
+Instead, a `get` field must be explicitly added to the step, specifying a name to fetch it as:

 ```yaml
 jobs: